 Stockholders approved the 2016 Incentive Compensation Plan on March 1, 2016.
-No grants were made under that plan as of September 30, 2016.
-The Board and the stockholders had previously approved the Restricted Stock Plan in 2009 to provide restricted stock grants for executives and the Stock Option Plan in 2007.
-The last grants under the Restricted Stock Plan and the Stock Option Plan were made in November 2015.
-Each of the plans are designed to attract and retain key management, including the Named Executive Officers.
-The Compensation Committee administers each plan and believes the plans provide an appropriate incentive to produce superior returns to stockholders over the long term by offering participants an opportunity to benefit from stock appreciation through stock ownership.
+Grants were made under that plan in fiscal 2017.
+The plan provides the Company with a means to grant compensation awards designed to attract and retain key management, including the Named Executive Officers.
+The Compensation Committee administers the plan and believes awards available under the plan provide an appropriate incentive to produce superior returns to stockholders over the long term by offering participants an opportunity to benefit from stock appreciation through stock ownership.